 With the new balance sheet specification, it is possible to drill down from the links visible on the voucher rows directly to the vouchers.
 The detail level can be closed and opened by pressing the arrow keys next to the header.

-Specification at tracking level
+Specification at follow-up object level

 Specification at transaction level